Bill Duncanson will never forget Boxing Day 1943 - the day he and his

 "About 18 years ago I noticed a short article in the West Australian newspaper about a wartime pilot who was returning to the scene of an aircrash which he had been involved in near Gomersal," he said.
 Until then Bill had assumed the pilot was British.

-"Strictly speaking it probably was in that area but we had always
+probably was in that area but we had always

 thought of it as Hunsworth's crash.
-Anyway I thought it close enough to try and
+Anyway I thought it close enough to

-contact him and check if by some miracle it was the crash and the man we had
+contact him and check if by some miracle it was the crash and the man

 seen running from the fire.